 Soft skills, on the other hand, are a mix of personality traits, behaviors, and social attitudes.
 They allow people to communicate effectively, collaborate, and manage conflict well.
 They are subjective, meaning they’re not so easy to measure and can be more complex to learn.

-Although both sets of skills are necessary, soft skills at work have been previously overlooked.
+Although both skill sets are necessary for an HR manager, soft skills at work have been previously overlooked.
 Now more than ever, they are becoming increasingly important in the workplace.
 To be successful, being a computer whiz or a mathematical genius is not enough.
-Employees with high emotional intelligence are ever-increasingly sought-after.
+Human resource professionals and team members with high emotional intelligence are ever-increasingly sought-after.
 Soft job skills allow people to foster better connections with clients.
 They also encourage networking and benefit teamwork.

-Any candidate who possesses soft skills is considered extremely useful to a business.
-HR professionals are on the lookout for anyone who can demonstrate these abilities.
-Although the soft skills list is long, there are 7 soft skills thought to be particularly desirable.
+Any people operations or hr professional who possesses soft skills is considered extremely useful to a business.
+Depending on one’s chosen HR career path, some soft skills are more in demand than others.
+For example, if you are a people operations manager, leadership qualities may be more important than someone with a more specialized or assisting role. lthough the soft skills list is long, there are 7 soft skills thought to be particularly desirable.
 These skills include:

 In terms of good soft skills, both verbal and written communication is key.
 This includes the ability to compose emails or text messages, as well as to speak clearly and concisely.
 Active listening is also considered in this sense too.
 Listening skills are important in order to effectively communicate with colleagues and clients.